bhisaac/5eFP/5eFP-SRD.md

 **Ki DC** = 10 +  WIS

+### Flurry of Blows

-**Flurry of Blows.** Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes.
+Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes.

+### Patient Defense

-**Patient Defense.** You can spend 1 ki point to take the Dodge action on your turn without discarding your action.
+You can spend 1 ki point to take the Dodge action on your turn without discarding your action.

+### Step of the Wind

-**Step of the Wind.** You can spend 1 ki point to take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the turn.
+You can spend 1 ki point to take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the turn.

 ## Unarmored Movement